Calebbii/Password-Locker/README.md

 ## Setup and Installation Requirements
 * Clone the repo
 * Opening the project on a text editor
-* Open the project on a live server

 ## Prerequisites
 You need to have git installed